 All members of the faculty are eligible to serve on the Committee on Educational Policy, with the same exceptions as govern eligibility for the Committee of Six.

 The Committee on Educational policy is expected to review and evaluate, and to report to the faculty on, the general educational policy of the college; to consider suggestions from departments or from individual faculty members or students relating to changes in educational policy, including proposals for new courses, new programs, and altered major programs or honors requirements; and to make recommendations to the Committee of Six and the faculty.
 The Committee on Educational Policy advises the president and the provost and dean of the faculty about the allocation of faculty positions to departments.
 In making recommendations for such allocations, the committee considers, inter alia, the curricular needs of individual departments and the commitment of departments to offer courses that meet identified college-wide priorities and curricular needs.
 The CEP also maintains the college calendar, in consultation with the registrar and subject to the ultimate approval of the faculty (voted by the faculty, March 21, 2017).

 i.
 The Faculty Computer Committee The Faculty Computer Committee consists of three faculty members appointed by the Committee of Six for two-year terms and one student member elected by the student government.
-In addition, the chief information officer of Information Technology (IT), the director of Academic Technology Services (ATS), and the librarian of the college are ex officio members without vote.
+In addition, the chief information officer of Information Technology (IT), the director of Academic Technology Services (ATS), and the director of the library are ex officio members without vote.
 One of the faculty members serves as chair.
 The committee advises the director of IT and the director of ATS on topics related to the use of computer technology in support of research and instruction and on other IT issues affecting the academic life of the college.
 One member of the committee serves as a faculty representative to the College's Internet Strategy Group (voted by the faculty, November 2007).